-- D.C.
-The salary of an incumbent of a position reclassified to a class on a lower salary plan/grade shall not change unless such salary would exceed the maximum of the new salary plan/grade, in which event it shall be reduced to the maximum.
-The anniversary date shall not change. - The effective date of a reclassification shall coincide with the first working day of a pay period.
+- C. The salary of an incumbent of a position reclassified to a class on a lower salary plan/grade shall not change unless such salary would exceed the maximum of the new salary plan/grade, in which event it shall be reduced to the maximum of the range.
+The anniversary date shall not change. - D. The effective date of a reclassification shall coincide with the first day of a pay period.